J-Wass/LegendCraft/README.md

 Community, Jonty800, and Rising Embers Community

-Special Thanks to Pure2K12 for catching for inspiration and getting me started in this mess!<br />
+Special Thanks to Pure2K12 for inspiration and getting me started in this mess!<br />
 Special Thanks to Jonty800 being exceptionally awesome!

 And thank You for using LegendCraft!